 The State Archives of North Carolina collects, preserves, and makes available for public use historical and evidential materials relating to North Carolina.
 Its holdings consist of official records of state, county, and local governmental units, and copies of federal and foreign government materials.
 In addition to these official records are private collections, organization records, maps, pamphlets, sound recordings, photographs, motion picture film, and a small reference library.
 In all, the Archives houses over 50,000 linear feet of permanently valuable materials containing millions of individual items.
 The State Archives is part of the Division of Archives and Records, Office of Archives and History and the Department of Cultural Resources.

-For more information, go to our Frequently Asked Questions page.
+For more information, go to the blog version our Frequently Asked Questions list.